Loading...

 By layering sentiment over intent performance, product teams can balance efficiency, trust, and long-term user satisfaction.
 Mindlytics tracks sentiment shifts across the conversation, not just at the end.

-• You can create analysis charts matching your specific usecase
+• Create metrics and analysis (charts) matching your specific usecase

-• Filter by intent, user cohort, channel, or version
+• Filter and group your analysis by intent, user cohort, channel, or version

 • Compare conversion rates before and after prompt changes